elizabethhim/spotify-client/README.md

-# Getting Started with Create React App
+# 🎶 Client

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The desktop client runs on Electron.

 ## Available Scripts